 For more information please email us on email@example.com

-I have 10 years of experience in delivering outreach and public engagement events to young people and I am incredibly passionate about promoting science, chemistry and higher education to the general public.
-Since joining QMUL in January 2017, I have helped to organize several events including the Salters Festival of Chemistry and a Laboratory Taster Day sponsored by the Royal Society of Chemistry.
-I participated in the Festival of Communities event, held over a weekend in May 2017, where alongside Dr Tippu Sheriff I provided young people and adults from the local community an opportunity to do some hands on chemistry.
-Furthermore, I am a STEM ambassador and am very happy to work with schools/science clubs/youth centers on science projects.
-Finally I can provide talks to schools and colleges on a number of topics including; The story of Taxol; Studying Chemistry at University, Career opportunities for Chemistry Graduates as well as more research focused talks based on the projects currently under investigation in my laboratory.
+I have 12 years of experience in delivering outreach and public engagement events to young people and I am incredibly passionate about promoting science, chemistry and higher education to the general public.
+Since joining QMUL in January 2017, I have helped to organize several events including the Salters Festival of Chemistry, Laboratory Taster Days and Y12 conferences.
+I am also the organiser of the Chemistry Residential Summer School.
+I participate in the annual Festival of Communities event, where alongside Dr Tippu Sheriff and Dr Giorgio Chianello we provide young people and adults from the local community an opportunity to do some hands-on chemistry.
+Furthermore, I am a STEM ambassador and am very happy to work with schools/science clubs on science projects.
+Finally, I can provide talks to schools and colleges on a number of topics including; The story of Taxol; Studying Chemistry at University, Career opportunities for Chemistry Graduates as well as more research focused talks based on the projects currently under investigation in my laboratory.
 For more information about these or any of the above please do not hesitate to get in touch.